10 Oldest Universities in the World

 Motto: Pater legum Petrus unique In Latin, Bononia mater; Bologna is the mother of the law, while St. Peter is the father of the law everywhere.

-Fun Fact: Climbing to the top of one of the two iconic towers in the area, Torre Degli Asinelli, and crossing the center of Piazza Maggiore are two superstitions followed by students that if broken, would prevent them from graduating.
+Climbing to the top of one of the two iconic towers in the area, Torre Degli Asinelli, and crossing the centre of Piazza Maggiore are two superstitions followed by students that, if broken, would prevent them from graduating.

 Al-Azhar University